-- Occupational Health: Introduction to basic human anatomy and physiology - respiratory, gastrointestinal and excretory systems, skin etc.; review of documented occupational and environmental diseases and illnesses. - Occupational Safety: Evaluation of exposure to occupational hazards and risks; introductory ergonomics and workplace design for safety; evaluation and control of workplace hazards. - Environment Health: Mutual dependence of life forms on the natural environment; human and other impacts on the environment; costs and effects of environmental degradation and benefits of environmental protection; environmental hazards and exposure risks; health hazards and

-- exposure risks from air, water, soils, their health effects and their impacts on specific organs; - Health Promotion: Analysis of the role of individuals, employers, OESH professionals, civic societies, and the public in practicing and promoting occupational and environmental health; - 5.
-Workplaces and the Environment: their diversities and relationships. - OESH Legislation: Regulatory and control frameworks for hazardous materials, wastes, workplaces; Regulatory frameworks for protecting the environment; Sustainable use of natural resources.
+OESH1000 INTRODUCTION TO OCCUPATIONAL AND ENVIRONMENTAL SAFETY AND HEALTH respiratory, gastrointestinal and excretory systems, skin etc.; review of documented occupational and environmental diseases and illnesses. - 2.
+Occupational Safety: Evaluation of exposure to occupational hazards and risks; introductory ergonomics and workplace design for safety; evaluation and control of workplace hazards. - 3.
+Environment Health: Mutual dependence of life forms on the natural environment; human and other impacts on the environment; costs and effects of environmental degradation and benefits of environmental protection; environmental hazards and exposure risks; health hazards and exposure risks from air, water, soils, their health effects and their impacts on specific organs; - 4.
+Health Promotion: Analysis of the role of individuals, employers, OESH professionals, civic societies, and the public in practicing and promoting occupational and environmental health; - 5.
+Workplaces and the Environment: their diversities and relationships. - 6.
+OESH Legislation: Regulatory and control frameworks for hazardous materials, wastes, workplaces; Regulatory frameworks for protecting the environment; Sustainable use of natural resources.